eyeling

 For each newly derived triple, eyeling prints:

-1. a proof-style comment block explaining why the triple holds (unless -n), and then
+1. a proof-style comment block explaining why the triple holds, and then

 2. the triple itself in N3/Turtle syntax.